MattDierick/devsecops-nap/README.md

 ## Change blocking page

 Business unit asked you to make the blocking page more custom.
 To do so, edit the `source of truth (Github)` to reflect this change.
+Edit `nginx-nap/etc/nginx/nap-files/policies/custom-references/response-pages/response-pages.json` file as you want.

+If you are interested to understand the NAP Policy tree, please look at here : https://github.com/MattDierick/devsecops-nap/tree/dev/nginx-nap/etc/nginx/nap-files/policies

+This tree has been created by Jeppe.
+It represents a piece of the policy, up to you to complete it with more branches and settings.

+## Commit your change